This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Emily Berry - Utility Aid

 Emily is passionate about supporting organisations to save time and money on their energy provision.
 In her current role as Partnerships Director, she has the pleasure of working with over seventy member associations who share our key values.
 In her opinion, collaboration is key to achieving a sustainable future.
-Emily will host the following sessions:
+Emily will host the following roundtable:

 Headshot of Erin Burke, a person with long brown hair and a nose piercing.